godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

     }

-Workgroups and invocations are an advanced topic, for now remember that we will be running two invocations per workgroup.
+Workgroups and invocations are an advanced topic.
+For now, remember that we will be running two invocations per workgroup.

 .. code-block:: glsl